straz/artificialtrust/_articles/ethical.md

 Ethical principles are nice to have, but they’re discarded easily in the face of other pressures.
 The challenge we face is not the design of ethical AIs.
-The challenge we face is the design of the oversight institutions that will provide selective pressure in favor of ethical principles, for a long time.
+The challenge we face is the design of the oversight institutions that will provide evolutionary pressure in favor of ethical principles, for a long time.

 As a species, we humans have come a long way.
 "Might makes right" has